lakpriya1s/NYBSBooks/README.md

 - In the top 5 books section, we can see the top 5 books for all the Best Sellers lists.

-- By mouse hovering on a book, We can see more details about the selected book, and clicking on the buy button we can order the book from amazon.com.
-By clicking on the review button on a book, we can see book reviews that selected book got.
+- By mouse hovering on a book, We can see more details about the selected book, and clicking on the view more button, We can see more information about book and book can be purchased from amazon.com.
+By clicking on the review button, We can see book reviews for selected book.

 # Screenshots